Hillary Ndemera* and Busiswe Bhengu

 Most participants had no equipment (blood pressure machine, glucometer, temperature probe and scale) to monitor them at home.
 The participants indicated that lack of equipment for self-monitoring at home was preventing early detection of ill health.
 In support with a study done by Agena et al. and van Lint et al. in which they assert that blood pressure control in kidney transplant recipients might be better achieved through home blood pressure monitoring.
 Furthermore, according to van Lint et al. self-monitoring enhances patients’ high levels of satisfaction.
 Participants highlighted negative staff attitude as attributing to ineffective transplant management.
 This concurs with a study done by Lin et al. in which there were a dramatic decline in healthcare provider support perceived by recipients in the third posttransplant year.
 The unemployed with no source of income had problems adhering to health care recommendations.
 This was supported by a study done by Ortiz et al. in which, health-related quality of life was better in employed kidney recipients.

-Identified motivators were scheduled routine, fear of graft loss, effective health education, different support systems and an effective healthcare system as most prominent.
+Motivators Identified as most prominent were scheduled routine, fear of graft loss, effective health education, different support systems and an effective healthcare system.
 The most prominent barriers included inadequate health education, low socio-economic status, severe side effects, poor health and lack of self-monitoring tools.
 A multi-disciplinary team approach may assist to develop an intervention model to improve on long-term graft survival.

 Relevance to Clinical Practice